 Pupil Personnel Services School Social Work programs prepare candidates to develop the knowledge, skills, dispositions and abilities necessary to perform as highly skilled school social workers for all students.
-Programs provide candidates the opportunity to develop and practice skills related to the advanced understanding of the laws, policies, procedures, and unique service environment of the California public school system Programs include a developmental interrelated set of courses and practical learning experiences that are aligned to the mission and goals of each social work program and address the profession's purpose, are grounded in core professional values, and are informed by program context.
-Programs are further influenced by their practice communities, which are informed by their historical, political, economic, environmental, social, cultural, demographic, local and regional contexts.
+The program offers candidates a program that is consistent with the Common Principles, Values and Goals of Pupil Personnel Service Programs.
+Programs provide candidates the opportunity to develop and practice skills related to the understanding of the laws, policies, procedures, and unique service environment of the California public school system.
+Programs include a developmental interrelated set of courses and practical learning experiences that are aligned to the mission and goals of each school social work program, address the profession's purpose, are grounded in core professional values, and are informed by program context.
+Programs are further influenced by their communities, which are informed by their historical, political, economic, environmental, social, cultural, demographic, local and regional contexts.
 Additional factors include new knowledge, technology, and ideas that may have a bearing on contemporary and future school social work education, practice, and research.